-We are excited to announce that teaching on all of our year courses.
+In October 2020 we were excited to start blended teaching on all of our year courses.
 As with many organisations, this was a first for us and we have learned so much from the experience particularly how this can be such an enriching way to work.
 Blended learning has a long and reputable history and we are happy to be part of that narrative.
 Students learn both in our fully equipped and spacious studios, and through fully supported online learning.
 Our online sessions are designed to feed into, optimise output, and increase the quality of the practical sessions whilst giving students opportunities to develop a deeper understanding of the process through additional research and video links etc.

-Attendance will alternate weekly between studio practice and home working.
+Attendance alternates weekly between studio practice and home working.
 This will give you time to develop ideas, plan, prepare images, plates and blocks, in order to maximise printing time in the studio.
 We have made good preparations for you to work from home, through online tutorials, stencil and plate preparation and the use of portable equipment which you can take home when you wish.

 About the Portfolio Courses

 Our popular 1 year Portfolio programme continues to flourish and we now run 6 courses with 3 new ones planned for September 2021

 -1 Year Colour in Intaglio with Francisco Garnica & Gillian Garnica

 – 1 year online courses in Bookmaking with Guy Begbie